hunterwk/SafariTwitchChatEnhancer/readme.md

 The script searches through all open tabs in all open Safari windows for any with a title containing "twitch".
 If more than one are present, a dialog box appears which allows you to select which tab contains the stream you wish to watch and then proceeds to open a pop out chat in Google Chrome.

+### Current Limitations:
+Does not work while stream is fullscreened.

 ### The raw code is below:
 ```
 tell application "Safari"